 DC Harvesting Tool Overview

-The Digital Commons (DC) Harvesting Tool featuring integration with Scopus, Pure, ORCID, PubMed, and Sherpa-Romeo automates many time-consuming faculty publication workflow steps to populate your IR more comprehensively.
+The Digital Commons Harvesting Tool featuring integration with Scopus, Pure, ORCID, PubMed, and Sherpa-Romeo automates many time-consuming faculty publication workflow steps to populate your IR more comprehensively.
+By harnessing data from multiple APIs, the tool can greatly streamline the process required to locate, assess, and deduplicate faculty records and upload them to Digital Commons (DC).

 Adding faculty publications can fulfill core institutional goals for the IR—by providing a service to faculty, showcasing research discoveries, representing an institution’s scholarly outputs, and helping to reach open access targets.
 However, typical paths to find and ingest faculty publications include many, laborious manual steps for each record.

 With the DC Harvesting Tool, you can automate the following steps for a more efficient workflow regardless of whether your IR hosts metadata-only records or requires a full-text file/copy with every record:

 - Find all your institution’s works

 - Identify OA content

 - Map and prepopulate high-quality metadata for upload, plus import full-texts from Pure

 - Check for duplicate records already in your IR

 Applications of the Harvesting Tool